 - Group visits

 We welcome special requests for group visits of high-school-age students from schools, community-based organizations, college/guidance counselors, and other constituency groups.
+Group visits consist of an hour-long student-led tour of campus.
 We do our best to accommodate requests, but depending on the time of year and the group size, we may not be able to arrange for a private visit.

 Please submit your request no later than two weeks prior to your intended visit date.